aptible/gentlemanjerry/README.md

 * `LOGSTASH_FILTERS`: Any additional logstash filter definitions.
 Example: to rename the `log` field to `message`, set this variable to "filter { mutate { rename => ['log', 'message'] } }".
   Default: empty string.
+* `LOGSTASH_MAX_HEAP_SIZE`: Optional.
+Restricts the JVM max heap size for the logstash agent.
+  Default is "64M".

 ## Tests